aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

     - By setting specific **node labels** (e.g., `workload-type=high-resource-api`) on nodes in the dedicated pool and specifying corresponding **nodeAffinity** rules in the high-resource API Pod's deployment configuration, these Pods can be precisely scheduled to the dedicated pool.30
     - Simultaneously, **taints** (e.g., `workload-type=high-resource-api:NoSchedule`) can be set on nodes in the dedicated pool, with corresponding **tolerations** added to the high-resource API Pods.
 This prevents other Pods without the toleration from being scheduled on these dedicated nodes, ensuring exclusive use of dedicated resources.23
 - **Potential Cost-Effectiveness**:
-    - Although dedicated nodes (especially high-memory or those with special hardware) might have a higher unit price than general-purpose nodes, "right-sizing" for different workloads can improve overall jiqun resource utilization.
+    - Although dedicated nodes (especially high-memory or those with special hardware) might have a higher unit price than general-purpose nodes, "right-sizing" for different workloads can improve overall clusters resource utilization.
 General-purpose Pods continue to run on lower-cost n1-standard-8 node pools, while high-resource Pods run on on-demand configured dedicated pools.
 This "mix-and-match" approach is often more economical than trying to satisfy all needs with one node type (which can lead to underutilized nodes).12
     - Allows for finer control over the auto-scaling policies of each node pool, avoiding unnecessary scaling.
 - **Improved Predictability and Performance**:
     - Dedicated resources mean applications are less likely to encounter resource shortages due to sudden high loads from other applications.